Have you ever walked around the markets in South-East Asia thinking, boy this stuff is so cheap I could sell this for 5 or more times back home?

-When I got back to the UK the flat, I was moving into with my girlfriend was certainly not of the same calibre.
+When I got back to the UK the flat, I was moving into with my girlfriend was certainly not of the same caliber.
 We had decided on a two-bedroom flat in the Isle of Dogs, a short walk to the more expensive areas of Canary Wharf and Greenwich.

 But we were certainly NOT staying in the lush and expensive area.
-In fact we were in an ex-council house, which to be fair on the inside was quite nice and a decent size.
-But on the outside it ways run down and looked, well a bit shit!
+In fact, we were in an ex-council house, which to be fair on the inside was quite nice and a decent size.
+But on the outside, it ways run down and looked, well a bit shit!

 So, not to disrespect the tenants that lived in this building, but there were a lot of guys that were claiming unemployment benefits, but despite not working managed to have fancy new phones and let’s leave it at that eh?